Scale your business with our modular plugins.

 Conclusion

 The plugins we mentioned in this article come with minimal configuration options.
-If you prefer an easy-to-use solution, check out SyntaxHighlighter Evolved, Highlight Code Block.
+If you prefer an easy-to-use solution, check out SyntaxHighlighter Evolved and Highlight Code Block.
 If you prefer more features, check out Prismatic and WP-Syntax.
 Finally, you can choose Enlighter or Code Syntax Block if you need a lightweight solution.

 We hope you have found this article helpful and enjoyed reading it.
 If you did, please consider sharing this post with your friends and fellow bloggers.
 Here are a couple of related articles that you can check to learn more about WordPress: